EricKenjiLee/CaterPy/README.md

 ## Motivation
 This package is meant to help provide a set of tools for use in analyzing data using spectral decompositions beginning with SSA, MSSA, and tensor decompositions along with accompanying plotting and statistical testing tools.
-On a personal note, this is supposed
+On a personal note, this is supposed to serve as a running example of proper software development practices for my future projects.

 ## Build status